What Is AI? its more than you think

-What AI Actually Means
+AI: What It Actually Means

 The Three Levels of AI